Centre Steering Committee

 Swahili literature; African philosophy; Afrophone philosophical discourses; literatures in African languages

 Tel: +44(0) 20 7898 4372 Email: firstname.lastname@example.org Room: 413 Office Hours: On Research Leave in 2017/18

 Classical and modern Arabic literature and culture, with emphasis on narrative and storytelling, comparative narratology and critical theory, and gendered thinking and discourse.

 Tel: +44(0)20 7898 4348 Email: email@example.com Room: 435 Office Hours: Tuesdays: 3:00 - 4:00 pm; Wednesdays: 12:00-13:00

 Comparative Literature, 19th and 20th Century Arabic Literature, hermeneutics, modern philosophy and theory.

-Modern Japanese literature, with particular interest in representations of the native place (furusato), gender/sexuality and modernity
+Modern Japanese literature, with particular interest in gender/sexuality, Modernism and translation studies